-- S 17.
-Lead teams and manage resources ethically and effectively to promote optimal patient care and staff wellbeing. - S18.
-Lead and manage projects in creative and innovative ways to develop services. - S19.
-Evaluate strategies to develop, manage and deliver programmes of care for people with complex and enduring health and nursing needs. - S20.
-Explore styles of communication used to promote good relationships with individuals, groups and communities. - S21.
-Assess the needs of patients, carers and their families for nursing/health care using a holistic approach and apply this when consulting with clients in a variety of settings in order to collect and collate information. - S22.
-Appraise the local and national health and social care policy agenda in terms of the potential to positively influence the health and well-being of the local population and justify the approach used when contributing to and influencing the policy agenda for health and social care - S23.
-Apply the principles and practice of multi-agency, multi-disciplinary and independent working to practice, including prescribing, health promotion and illness prevention. - S24.
-Outline strategies, which facilitate and support patients, clients and carers to lead their care. - S25 Appraise styles of leadership and management and justify the use of particular approaches when leading and managing the team, individuals and resources in situations, which may have ethical and legal implications and act accordingly to minimise risk. - S26.
-Review strategies, which facilitate the continuing professional development of team members by effective and efficient use of education opportunities. - S27.
-Utilise knowledge and experience gained as a specialist practitioner to articulate a vision, based on sound arguments, for the future role and functions of the Specialist Practitioner. - S28.
-Work in partnership with patients, informal carers, other professionals and agencies to meet the health and wellbeing needs of your client group. - S29.
-Deploy and evaluate established techniques to identify and manage risk, in the home and other community settings, with a range of patient groups including the most vulnerable. - S30.
-Participate in innovation and change by leading, developing, and evaluating practice to improve quality of care and health outcomes. - S31.
-Analyse the process and purpose of developing relationships with groups and individuals in order to improve health and social well-being. - S32.
-Review the strengths and weaknesses of systems of quality governance. - S33.
-Analyse the planning, implementation and delivery of care in different environments with varied resources.
+S17.
+Advanced levels of leadership of teams and effectively manage resources ethically and effectively to promote optimal patient care and staff wellbeing.

+S18.
+Advanced levels of leadership and the ability to effectively manage projects in creative and innovative ways to develop services.

+S19.
+Critically evaluate strategies to develop, manage and deliver programmes of care for people with complex and enduring health and nursing needs.

+S20.
+Commitment to critically explore styles of communication used to promote good relationships with individuals, groups and communities.

+S21.
+Mastery of the evidence and skills to assess the needs of patients, carers and their families for nursing/health care using a holistic approach and apply this when consulting with clients in a variety of settings in order to collect and collate information.

+S22.
+Synthesis of the evidence to appraise the local and national health and social care policy agenda in terms of the potential to positively influence the health and well-being of the local population and justify the approach used when contributing to and influencing the policy agenda for health and social care

+S23.
+High levels of knowledge and skills to critically apply the principles and practice of multiagency, multi-disciplinary and independent working to practice, including prescribing, health promotion and illness prevention.

+S24.
+Innovate and outline strategies, which facilitate and support patients, clients and carers to lead their care.

+S25.
+Critical appraisal of styles of leadership and management and show high levels of professionalism to justify the use of particular approaches when leading and managing the team, individuals and resources in situations, which may have ethical and legal implications and act accordingly to minimise risk.

+S26.
+Advanced levels of knowledge and understanding to review strategies, which facilitate the continuing professional development of team members by effective and efficient use of education opportunities.

+S27.
+Advanced levels of knowledge and experience gained as a specialist practitioner to articulate a vision, based on sound arguments, for the future role and functions of the Specialist Practitioner.

+S28.
+High levels of professionalism to work in partnership with patients, informal carers, other professionals and agencies to meet the health and wellbeing needs of your client group.

+S29.
+High levels of professionalism to critically evaluate established techniques to identify and manage risk, in the home and other community settings, with a range of patient groups including the most vulnerable.

+S30.
+Advanced levels of knowledge and professionalism to innovate change by leading, developing, and evaluating practice to improve quality of care and health outcomes.

+S31.
+Critically analysis and evaluate the process and purpose of developing relationships with groups and individuals in order to improve health and social well-being.

+S32.
+High levels of professional judgement to critically review the strengths and weaknesses of systems of quality governance.

+S33.
+Systematic understanding to critically evaluate the planning, implementation and delivery of care in different environments with varied resources.

 S34.
-Explore own and team members' professional accountability in applying skills, knowledge and attitudes in dynamic practice environments.
+Advanced levels of self-reflection to critically explore own and team members' professional accountability in applying skills, knowledge and attitudes in dynamic practice environments.

 S35.
-Work and study in line with The Code: Professional Standards of Practice and Behaviour for Nurses and Midwives (NMC, 2018) and, if relevant, the Standards of Proficiency for Nurse and Midwife Prescribers (NMC, 2006).
+High levels of professionalism to work and study in line with The Code: Professional Standards of Practice and Behaviour for Nurses and Midwives (NMC, 2018) and, if relevant, the Standards of Proficiency for Nurse and Midwife Prescribers (NMC, 2006).